-Camilla is sister to the proprietor of Riverwood Trader and the Imperial creamy center of a love Oreo between Faendal the Bosmer archer and Sven the Nord lumberjack bard.
+Camilla is sister to the proprietor of Riverwood Trader and the Imperial creamy center of a love Oreo between Faendal the Bosmer archer and Sven the Nord bard.
 If you marry her, her “friends” will continue to visit her at your home, wherever you live.
-She may also take over the family business if her brother dies.
+She may also return to Riverwood and take over the family business if her brother dies.

 If you prefer your spouse to be a little older and wiser, we have…

 Stenvar is a Nord warrior mercenary with a decent sense of humor who may be hired from his home, Candlehearth Hall in Windhelm.
-My own personal choice for husband, he makes an excellent follower but is capped at level 40 and I had to retire him to Proudspire Manor with our kids sometime between level 45-50.
+He has the same voice as Farkas and Balimund.
+I married him in my first playthrough.
+He makes an excellent follower but is capped at level 40 and I had to retire him to Proudspire Manor with our kids sometime between levels 45-50.

 ORCS & ARGONIANS